MIROC-DOC/model_description/draft/Hotta_pmlsc.md

 The cloud scheme is composed using prognostic equations for four variables determining $I$, namely, $T_l$,$q_t$, $V$, and $S$.
 The prognostic variables can also be $T_l$, $q_t$, $C$, and $q_c$ that determine $\tilde {I}$.
+In ECHAM, the cloud scheme is called after the advection, vertical mixing, and convection schemes.
+It calculates the tendencies of the cloud variables due to cloud processes

-Everytime after the processes that affects cloud water PDF take place in the model, $G(s)$ is updated.
+ The HPC scheme is called and $G(s)$ is updated after the processes that affects cloud water PDF.
 Thus $G(s)$ is modified several times within a single time step.
 ### Cumulus convection

 The total effect of cumulus convection to the PDF moments is written as